 - Clockwork Creature: There's a fair bit of prose about beautiful clockwork horses, and an image of one on the other book cover◊.

 - Darker and Edgier: Than kiddie counterpart ChalkZone, Nickelodeon's sugary-sweet Turn of the Millennium cartoon.

-- Death World: Not the whole world, but Nebrask is described this way: an entire Isle overrun by Wild Chalklings, whose base is at a great tower that didn't used to always stay in the same place (apparently it'd stopped doing that for a while before the time the book takes place).
-All Rithmatists get conscripted to fight at Nebrask for ten years (though you can get kicked out, or do a different job there than fight), in an ongoing holding action to keep them from reaching the other isles.
+- Death World: Not the whole world, but Nebrask is described this way: an entire isle overrun by wild chalklings, whose base is at a great tower that used to move from place to place.
+All Rithmatists get conscripted to fight at Nebrask for ten years, in an ongoing holding action to keep them from reaching the other isles.
 The backstory implies that the entire United Isles used to be overrun (or at least inhabited) by wild chalklings before the invention of Rithmatics gave humans a way to fight back.

 - Demonic Possession: The apparent tactic of the Forgotten Shadows.

 - Different World, Different Movies: The Korean (JoSeun) conquest of Europe means that European cuisines, such as Italian, have been considerably influenced by East Asian ideas.
 Joel, of course, doesn't realize how strange it sounds to the reader.